Mustique: The Island with the Mystique

 Things to Do on Mustique

 Basil’s Bar serves lunch and dinner, and they feature Wednesday Night Jump up and Sunday Night Sunset Jazz where guests hit the floor and dance to live music.
-Most importantly, Basil’s Bar will host the 2018 live Blues Festival from January 24 to February 7.
+Most importantly, Basil’s Bar will hosts the live Blues Festival in late January every year.

 You can play tennis and volleyball, ride horses, or hike.
 Also, if you love water sports, you can scuba dive, snorkel, fish, boogie board, standup paddleboard, kayak, windsurf and more.